With the improvement of China’s mold manufacturing and injection molding, more and more

 How to prepare sample pictures:

-You can send the drawings to a few companies initially, tell them your specific requirements, and let them quote you the price.
 You need let suppliers know your specific requirements clearly.
 Usually, your plastic mold inquiry sheet should include.

 - The number of mold cavities,